feranick/MultiFit/README.md

 ============

 lmfit version 0.9 and 0.9.2 introduced a bug where parameters for PseudoVoigt fits are missing, generating an error in MultiFit as a result.
-The bug has been fixed in git for lmfit, and in its next public release.
-For now it's recommended to use lmfit 0.8.2.
+The bug has been fixed in version 9.3 for lmfit.
+If your distribution has not yet been updated, you can update it manually using
+pip:

+sudo pip install --upgrade lmfit